 Word processing programs help you compose documents.
 Banking websites help you make transactions.
 Sites like Flickr help you display and share photographs.
 But Facebook’s Timeline (the new version of the user profile which is slated to be released to the general public “in the next few weeks”) wanted to do something more: It wanted to convey a feeling.
+Two feelings actually: The feeling of telling someone your life story, and the feeling of memory--of remembering your own life.
+If Facebook had simply had utilitarian goals in mind for its new profile, like “Help me identify what happened in 2008,” designing Timeline would have been simple.
 Whatever Happened to Ringtones?
 When was the last time you downloaded a ringtone?

 2008?
 For many of us, downloading our favorite pop song du jour feels as dated as choosing a buddy icon our AIM profile.
 However, somewhere, people still download ringtones.
 The mobile call alerts still make up one-third of the online music industry.
-This Music Production School infographic takes a look at the still-kicking ringtone ecosystem.
 The 10 Most Popular Photos on Twitter This Week [PICS] This week's most popular photos re-tweeted in the English language were a mixed bunch, peppered with both tragedy and comedy.

 Shared Circles.
 Rodney Pike - Google+ - Google+ Entrepreneurs Rodney Pike shared a circle with you.
 David Wees - Google+ - Here's 500 educators in my circles.
 Hope you find this… Paul Melrose - Google+ - This is my e-learning/education technology circle … Life, Love and it's Labour.
 Monster.com Launches BeKnown: Professional Social Networking for Facebook.
 Today Monster.com dropped the gauntlet and launched BeKnown, a new Facebook application that hopes to become the professional social network for Facebook users, and a vital new tool for recruiters, human resources, and talent acquisition teams.